Exscientia/molflux/docs/source/pages/philosophy.md

 One of the main challenges of building machine learning models and keeping up to date with the state-of-the-art is the variety of APIs and interfaces that different models and model packages follow.
 Even the same submodules in the same package can have different APIs.
-This makes the work of using and comparing the rapidly increasing models and features difficult and time-consuming.
-What the standard API also provides is smooth interaction between the different submodules.
+This makes the work of using and comparing the rapidly increasing number of models and features difficult and time-consuming.

 The unifying principle of MolFlux is standardisation.
 Whether you're trying to extract basic features from data, use a simple random forest regressor, or trying to train a complicated neural network, the API is the same.
 The motto is "if you learn it once, you know it always"!
+What the standard API also provides is smooth interaction between the different submodules.

 ## Modular

 Including so much functionality in one package is not trivial and python dependencies can often become daunting.
 The MolFlux package handles this by being highly modular.
-One can easily unlock more functionality by installing the corresponding dependencies.
+One can easily unlock more functionality by installing their corresponding dependencies.

 The modular design of the system greatly simplifies the integration of new models, features, and datasets.
 Its robust, yet simple abstractions are capable of managing everything from basic to complex models and features.